ayahariri/Reading-Notes/README.md

 3. What part am I most proud of?
 4. What has the criticism taught me?

-This link has 25 features on how one can improve his/her growth skills [growthmindest](https://www.opencolleges.edu.au/informed/features/develop-a-growth-mindset/)
+This link has 25 features on how one can improve his/her growth mindset skills [growthmindset](https://www.opencolleges.edu.au/informed/features/develop-a-growth-mindset/)

 You can check my web page on the following!
 [README.md](https://ayahariri.github.io/Reading-Notes/.)